top of page

 Our Story

-Grandpa Colasanti, as thousands knew him, was born Aleutario Colasanti on October 15, 1902 in Cebrano, Italy to mother Angela, and Father Guiseppe.
+Grandpa Colasanti, as thousands knew him, was born Aleutario Colasanti on October 15, 1902 in Ceprano, Italy.
+His mother was Angela and his Father was Guiseppe.

-6th born of 7 children.
-He lived there for 22 years, the very poor living drove him to explore opportunities he had heard of from relatives in Detroit, Michigan.
+Sixth born of seven children, he lived in this Italian community for 22 years.
+The very poor living conditions, however, drove him to explore opportunities he had heard of from relatives in Detroit, Michigan.

-However, immigration to the U.S.A had been curtailed and he was told that Windsor, Ontario was close and had expanding opportunities as well.
+Unfortunately, immigration to the U.S.A. had been curtailed and he was told that Windsor, Ontario was close and had expanding opportunities as well.

 Image by Alora Griffiths - trees